Lars Tornstam (1943 – 2016)

 - An increased feeling of communion with the universe and cosmic awareness

 According to the theory of gerotranscendence, people should surrender their youthful identity in order to achieve true maturity and wisdom.
 This view of aging stand in contrast to the view that successful aging is a kind of perpetual youth where people try to remain active, productive, independent, healthy, wealthy and sociable.
 But an 80-year-old differs from their 50-year-old self, just as the latter did from their 30-year-old self.
-Your 80-year-old mother may not want to party, play golf, make money or be very much engaged, not because she’s sick or depressed, but because she now prefers painting, reading, writing, meditating, gardening or listening to music.
+Your 80-year-old mother may not want to party, play golf, make money or be very much engaged, not because she’s sick or depressed, but because she now prefers painting, reading, writing, meditating, walking, gardening or listening to music.
 We are often so enamored with activity that we forget that Mom may enjoy siting in her rocking chair sometimes.
 None of this implies that this is the only way to successfully age, just that it is reasonable way.

 Now just growing older doesn’t mean that one will become gerotranscendent, although aging does bring existential questions about death and the meaning of life to the forefront.
 So how does one become a gerotranscendent?
 The process is mostly stimulated by experiencing hardships, challenges, transitions and the losses of living, combined with continual reflection about one’s life, the life of others, and universal life.
 Still there are a number of obstacles to becoming a gerotranscendent including: